Malenadu: Etymology

-Climate and Geography
+Climate and geography

 Terrain

 True to its name Malenadu, the region is endowed with abundant hills and plenty of rainfall.
 The region comprises 13 districts spanning a broadly sub-coastal North-South axis, and is a prominent section of the Western Ghats.
 The Western Ghats are pivotal to the climate and seasons across India.
-The Sahyadri ranges (another name of the Western Ghats) block the rain-bearing South-West monsoon winds from the Arabian Sea, resulting in heavy rainfall along the western windward side and coastal Karnataka; and forming a rain shadow region on the eastern leeward side.
+The Sahyadri ranges (another name of the Western Ghats) block the rain-bearing South-West monsoon winds from the Arabian Sea, resulting in heavy rainfall along the western windward side and coastal Karnataka, and forming a rain shadow region on the eastern leeward side.
 Hills, heavy rainfall, rich sub-tropical forests and rivers flowing down the mountains are the defining geographical features.
 Temperatures in Malenadu remain moderate throughout the year.
 Summer temperatures remain within 35 C. Winters are mild and pleasant, while the monsoon months between June and September are a time of torrential rains, crossing 3000 mm in many stations.

-Mountain Ranges, Peaks and Waterfalls
+Mountain ranges, peaks and waterfalls

 Malnad has some of the highest mountain peaks in Karnataka.
 Mullayyanagiri located in the Chandra Drona ranges of the Western Ghats of Chikmagalur Taluk at a height of 1,925 metres (6,316 ft), is the highest peak in Karnataka.
 Kodachadri, Kodagu (Coorg) are hill-stations in the region.
 Kemmannugundi, Kudremukh with distinctive horse-face shape, Kalhattagiri, Rudragiri, and Devarammannagudda are other significant mountain peaks also known for their scenic treks across high grasslands.

-Apart from the well-known Jog Falls (Gersoppa), Mallalli Falls in the Pushpagiri range, Mookanamane Falls (or Mookana Mane Falls) near Sakleshpur, Abbey Falls near Madikeri in Coorg, Chelavara Falls (also called Embepare): near the Tadiandamol Peak, Irupu Falls in the Brahmagiri range, Unchalli Falls, (or Lushington Falls, or Keppa Joga) near Sirsi, the spectacular 200 ft Magod Falls near Yallapur, Devaragundi Falls near Thodikana, Jhari Falls (Buttermilk Falls) and the Hebbe Falls in Chikmagalur, and Kapilatirtha are some of the other known and visited waterfalls in Malnad.
+Apart from the well-known Jog Falls (Gerusoppa), Mallalli Falls in the Pushpagiri range, Mookanamane Falls (or Mookana Mane Falls) near Sakleshpur, Abbey Falls near Madikeri in Coorg, Chelavara Falls (also called Embepare) near the Tadiandamol Peak, Irupu Falls in the Brahmagiri range, Unchalli Falls, (or Lushington Falls, or Keppa Joga) near Sirsi, the spectacular 200 ft Magod Falls near Yallapura, Devaragundi Falls near Thodikana, Jhari Falls (Buttermilk Falls) and the Hebbe Falls in Chikmagalur, and Kapilatirtha are some of the other known and visited waterfalls in Malnad.

-Rivers and Groundwater
+Rivers and groundwater

-The dense forests and hill ranges of Malenadu region are vital for water security, serving as natural sponges, absorbing the monsoon precipitation, and for months beyond the season, steadily feeding major rivers like the Sharavathi, Tunga, Bhadra, and Netravathi, which support hydroelectric power projects and provide irrigation and drinking water across Karnataka.
+The dense forests and hill ranges of Malenadu region are vital for water security, serving as natural sponges, absorbing the Monsoon precipitation, and for months beyond the season, steadily feeding major rivers like the Sharavathi, Hemavati, Tunga, Bhadra, Krishna, Kali, Kaveri, Kabini, Malaprabha, Ghataprabha, Bhima and Netravathi, which support hydroelectric power projects and provide irrigation and drinking water across Karnataka.